Berkeley-CS61B/website-sp24/projects/proj0/index.md

 Once you have `maxTileExists` and `atLeastOneMoveExists` working, you should also be passing all the tests in `TestModel.java`.

+`TestModel` is comprised of the following tests:

+1. `testGameOverNoChange1`: calls `gameOver` on a board with no empty space and where tilts in any direction are impossible
+2. `testGameOverMaxPiece`: calls `gameOver` on a board containing a max piece and no other tiles
+3. `testGameOverNoChange2`: calls `gameOver` on a board with no empty space and where tilts in any direction are impossible
+4. `testGameNotOver1`: calls `gameOver` on a full board where a tilt in any direction is a valid move
+5. `testGameNotOver2`: calls `gameOver` on a board with a single empty space

 One common error that you might encounter is an `ArrayIndexOutOfBoundsException`.
 Here is what an `ArrayIndexOutOfBoundsException` error message would look like:

 ![ArrayIndexOutOfBoundsException](img/index-oob-error.png){:style="display:block; margin-left:auto; margin-right:auto"}